huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-azure.md

           replay-strategy: NONE
         ```

+        Replay strategies are how Arcion implements CDC changes and applies them in realtime to the target.
+For more information about replay strategies for Databricks, see [Replay strategies for BigQuery and Databricks targets]({{< relref "replay-strategies" >}}).

     2. In the Extractor configuration file of Source, add the following parameter under the `snapshot` section:

         ```YAML